YunoHost-Apps/duniter_ynh/README.md

 Extra features:

 * Path access through a proxy_pass instead through the port cause it failed.
-* uCoin logs are displayed on the YunoHost admin interface
+* Duniter logs are displayed on the YunoHost admin interface

 ## License
-This package and the uCoin software are under GNU GPL v.3.
+This package and the Duniter software are under GNU GPL v.3.